stabix/stabix/doc/ebsd_map_gui.rst

 Loading EBSD data
 ---------------------------

-For more details about the format of the EBSD data, see also the page `Experimental data <http://stabix.readthedocs.org/en/latest/experimental_data.html>`_.
+For more details about the format of the EBSD data, see also the page:
+`Experimental data <http://stabix.readthedocs.org/en/latest/experimental_data.html>`_.

 .. figure:: ./_pictures/gui/EBSD_map_setting.png